 So you’ve finished the script, you found you cast your actors and crew, and you are good to start shooting, right?
 No!
 There is one more important stage to take before you go out to shoot, and that is creating a shooting script.

 The screenplay’s purpose is to tell the story.
-The shooting script is about how to tell the story while taking the production needs into consideration.
-This is why the order of the scenes in the shooting script won’t follow the order of the chronological order of the story.
+The shooting script is about how to tell the story while considering the production needs.
+This is why the order of the scenes in the shooting script won’t follow the story’s chronological order.
 In most cases, the order of the scenes will follow the locations.
-If we have to shoot a few scenes in the same park, we will shoot them all on the same day, even if it’s snot the chronologic order of the story.
+If we have to shoot a few scenes in the same park, we will shoot them all on the same day, even if it’s not the chronologic order of the story.

 When you start working on your shooting script, I recommend using the storyboard (more on that later in this article) and floor plan.
 So what does a shooting script look like?
 Here is an example.
 Before working on the shooting script, make sure the movie script is in the correct format.
 It is crucial!
-If the script is not formatted the right way, you are working with a broken tool.
+If the script needs to be formatted correctly, you are working with a broken tool.
 You can read my post on the film script format to learn more about the subject, but for now, the most crucial element is to give a number to each scene.

-It is a vital tool to deliver your director’s vision to the crew as good as you can.
+It is a vital tool to deliver your director’s vision to the crew as well as you can.
 Therefore the shots you write in the shooting script will define the scene.
 Reread the script, and this time, think about the general atmosphere of the script.
-Don’t go into too many details at this point; think about the general atmosphere.
+Don’t go into too many details now; consider the general atmosphere.
 Your next step will be to decide how to get that atmosphere from your shots.
 I recommend reading my post on the director’s vision to understand how to do this.

 When writing the shooting script, you should think about three main aspects:

 The plot thickens when we talk about a documentary film.
-I advise you to always come prepper for shooting even in documentary films.
-On a shooting day, you know what are you going to shoot and where it’s going to happen.
-You probably also know some of the characters you’ll shoot, so prepare what you know.
-In your documentary shooting script, you can write the coverage you will take, how are you going to shoot the interviews, In a documentary, the shooting script table can be simpler.
+I advise you to always come prepper for shooting, even in documentary films.
+On a shooting day, you know what you will shoot and where it will happen.
+You probably also know some characters you’ll shoot, so prepare what you know.
+In your documentary shooting script, you can write the coverage you will take, and how you will shoot the interviews.
+In a documentary, the shooting script table can be more straightforward.
 All you need are two-column:

 I feel that talking about shooting script without mentioning the storyboard will be wrong, so I want to dedicate a few words.